jumpinjackie/forge-e33-mod/design/LANDS.md

 At the beginning of your upkeep, you may put a challenge counter on Endless Tower.
 {T}: Add {C}
 {T}, Remove X challenge counters from Endless Tower: You may put a Nevron creature card with mana value X from your hand onto the battlefield.
+---
+It's not selfish to make your own choices, sister.
+- Fading Woman
 ```

 [card implementation](../custom/cards/e/endless_tower.txt)